The prion: the infectious agent

 Some work on developing treatments for prion diseases...

 Congo red derivatives.
 Congo red is a dye that binds to prion proteins.
 It is used to detect prions, but it is too toxic to be used therapeutically.
 Here they explore some derivatives of Congo red, with two interesting results.
 One is that they develop a compound that is effective in clearing cultured cells of prions, and seems worth testing in animal models.
 Second, comparison of the compounds suggests that a key property is that the effective compounds allow degradation of the prion protein.
 More specifically, the drug may keep the prion from inhibiting the protein-degrading machinery -- the proteasome.
-A news story about this work is: Congo dye derivatives free proteosome [sic] to rid cells of prions, Microbe 2:524, 11/07.
-Microbe, the news magazine of the American Society for Microbiology, is free online; this item is at http://forms.asm.org/microbe/index.asp?bid=54023.
+A news story about this work is: Congo dye derivatives free proteosome [sic] to rid cells of prions, Microbe 2:524, 11/07. https://www.asmscience.org/content/journal/microbe/10.1128/microbe.2.524.1.
 The paper itself is: S Webb et al, Mechanistic insights into the cure of prion disease by novel antiprion compounds.
-Journal of Virology 81:10729-41, 10/07.
-Free online at: http://jvi.asm.org/content/81/19/10729.abstract.
+Journal of Virology 81:10729, 10/07.
+Free online at: https://jvi.asm.org/content/81/19/10729.

 Reversal.
 The symptoms of a prion disease can be reversed if continued prion replication is prevented, according to work reported in February 2007.
 The work was done in mice, using a genetic trick that would not be applicable to humans.
 Nevertheless, the work offers some hope, a "proof of principle."
 It is likely that such treatment would be most effective early in the disease, thus raising the problem of early diagnosis.
 The paper is G R Mallucci et al, Targeting cellular prion protein reverses early cognitive deficits and neurophysiological dysfunction in prion-infected mice, Neuron 53:325, 2/1/07.
 A news story about the work: "Scientists 'reverse' vCJD signs.
 Prion diseases affect the brain.
 Symptoms of prion diseases, such as the human form of mad cow disease vCJD, can be reversed, a study of mice suggests."
 February 1, 2007. http://news.bbc.co.uk/2/hi/health/6314877.stm.